 NSF: National Science Foundation.
-3
+4

-Object: In LSST nomenclature this refers to an astronomical object, such as a star, galaxy, or other physical entity.
+- Object: In LSST nomenclature this refers to an astronomical object, such as a star, galaxy, or other physical entity.
 E.g., comets, asteroids are also Objects but typically called a Moving Object or a Solar System Object (SSObject).
 One of the DRP data products is a table of Objects detected by LSST which can be static, or change brightness or position with time.
-26, 46 patch: An quadrilateral sub-region of a sky tract, with a size in pixels chosen to fit easily into memory on desktop computers.
-13, 15, 16, 48 pipeline: A configured sequence of software tasks (Stages) to process data and generate data products.
+26, 45 - Operations: The 10-year period following construction and commissioning during which the LSST Observatory conducts its survey.
+46 - Pan-STARRS: Panoramic Survey Telescope and Rapid Response System.
+18 - patch: An quadrilateral sub-region of a sky tract, with a size in pixels chosen to fit easily into memory on desktop computers.
+13-16, 46 - pipeline: A configured sequence of software tasks (Stages) to process data and generate data products.
 Example: Association Pipeline.
-21, 26, 37, 41
+21, 26, 38, 39